AbdulMoid337/zen-editor/README.md

 ### 2️⃣ Setup the Backend

-Navigate to the bacend folder
+Navigate to the backend folder

 ```bash
 cd backend